São Paulo: 1932 revolution and contemporary era

-In the period from the 1930s to the 1960s, the great entrepreneurs of São Paulo's development were mayor Francisco Prestes Maia and the governor Ademar de Barros, who was also mayor of São Paulo between 1957 and 1961.
-Prestes Maia designed and implemented, in the 1930s, the "Avenue Plan for the City of São Paulo", which revolutionized São Paulo's traffic.
+From the 1930s to the 1960s, the great entrepreneurs of São Paulo's development were mayor Francisco Prestes Maia and the governor Ademar de Barros, who was also mayor of São Paulo between 1957 and 1961.
+Prestes Maia designed and implemented, in the 1930s, the "Avenue Plan for the City of São Paulo", which overhauled São Paulo's traffic.
 These two rulers are also responsible for the two biggest urban interventions, after the Avenues Plan, which changed São Paulo: the rectification of the Tietê river with the construction of its banks and the São Paulo Metro: on February 13, 1963, governor Ademar de Barros and mayor Prestes Maia created study commissions (state and municipal) to prepare the basic project for the São Paulo Metro, and allocated their first funds to the Metro.

-At the beginning of the 1960s, São Paulo already had four million inhabitants.
+At the beginning of the 1960s, São Paulo had four million inhabitants.
 Construction of the metro began in 1968, under the administration of Mayor José Vicente de Faria Lima, and the commercial operation started on September 14, 1974.
 In 2016 the system had a network 71.5 km long and 64 stations spread across five lines.
 That year, 1.1 billion passengers were transported by the system.